Family Group Conferences for Children & Young People

 All families have challenges.
 Family Group Conferences can be used in a wide range of situations.
 For example, finding a way forward after a family conflict or separation or managing concerns around school behaviour.
 Or in situations where safety is a concern, such as youth offending, substance abuse or domestic violence.
 A Family Group Conference is useful to resolve a challenge with a proactive plan.

-Often, they are used in times of crisis or risk.
-Daybreak currently works alongside Local Authorities receiving referrals for families with children at the edge of care.
+Working alongside Local Authorities receiving referrals for families with children at the edge of care.
 As part of this, a Social Worker can refer a family to Daybreak.
 An Independent Co-ordinator works alongside a family to facilitate the conference.
-Daybreak offers this service to several Local Authorities currently.
+We offer this in Portsmouth, Reading, Wiltshire, Bromley and Hackney currently.

 “It now means that we are on the same page and know what is expected of us in the future - so it will be easier for us to move forward”